koding/koding/docs/docs/creating-an-aws-stack/index.md

 3. You will now see the default stack template for AWS.
 You can give your stack a name by clicking on the **Edit Name** on top beside your stack title.
 The _three tabs_ represent:

-    1.  **Stack template**: configuration file for your development environment
-    2.  **Custom variables**: define custom variables to use in your stack template, hidden from Team _members_
+    1.  **Custom variables**: define custom variables to use in your stack template, hidden from Team _members_
-    3.  **Readme**: this text will be shown in a message box when your team starts to build this stack.
+    2.  **Readme**: this text will be shown in a message box when your team starts to build this stack.
 You can add instructions or notes for your team to read
-    4.  **Credentials**: add your AWS account credentials here
+    3.  **Credentials**: add your AWS account credentials here

     ![Stack template][3]